healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 ### Data output folder

-The results of analyses will be output to study region specific sub-folders within the `data/_study_region_outputs` directory
+Generated resources are saved to study region specific [codename](./#Codenames) sub-folders within the `data/_study_region_outputs` directory.

-The sub-folders have a naming schema reflecting the convention:

-[city code name]_[2-letter country code]_[yyyy]

-For example, ghent_be_2020 or valencia_v2_es_2020.

-Following completion of successful processing of a study region, the following provides an indication of the contents of this folder (italics indicate a parameter that will vary depending on configuration):
+The following provides an indicative list of the contents of this folder (italics indicate a word that will vary depending on configuration):

 |Item                                                            | Type | Description |
 |----------------------------------------------------------------|------|-------------|